 UWA is committed to providing an environment in which student complaints are dealt with in a fair and timely manner, and in the best interests of both parties.
 We can help you through the process of lodging a complaint.

 We have an in-house counsellor providing free counselling sessions!
 Come to Michelle for a confidential chat about any academic or personal concerns – she’ll help you find the tools to get you back on track.

 If you feel you have been discriminated against, harassed, or bullied, then please do not hesitate to contact one of our qualified Student Assist Officers for an impartial and confidential chat.

 If you are having a dispute or tenancy issues contact us at Student Assist we have a list of local free legal services for you to access, offering a number of legal consultations absolutely free!

 Being a student can be stressful, so you need to look after your health and wellbeing, and take time out to do the things you love to do!
-There is a range of health and wellbeing initiatives within the Student Guild, from a weekly free breakfast to free yoga on campus.
+The Guild offers a range of health and wellbeing initiatives like free yoga and pilates sessions.